KILLERTIAN/Scrollspy/README.md

 # Scrollspy

-This is made with help of a tutorial availabe n YouTube
+This is made with help of a tutorial availabe on YouTube